tim8890/hhz-hackathon-team-beacon/README.md

 `sudo reboot`

-**Note:** Ideally the ethernet port should be used at HHZ as there are less obstacles to be overcome.
+**Note:** Ideally the ethernet interface (eth0) should be used at HHZ as there are less obstacles to be overcome.

 **Issue:** There is no static IP address for the Raspberry Pi as a DHCP server with IP leasing is used.

 - Expand file system and set timezone to 'Berlin' and keyboard layout to Generic 105-German in internationalization settings